-In this article, we’ll explain the many ways in which you can use sentiment analysis to power up your business.
-Read on to learn more.
+In this article, we’ll explain how you can use sentiment analysis to power up your business.

 Customers contact businesses through multiple channels, and it can be hard for teams to stay on top of all this incoming data.

-With sentiment analysis tools, however, you can automatically sort this data as and when it filters into your help desk or other data collections tools.
-Let’s take a look at how you can start using it to streamline your processes and gain valuable insights.
+With sentiment analysis tools, however, you can automatically sort your data as and when it filters into your help desk.
+Let’s take a look at the most popular applications of sentiment analysis:

-Social media posts often present some of the most truthful points of view about products, services, and businesses because users offer their opinions unsolicited.
-They are simply compelled to tell the world how they feel.
+Social media posts often contain some of the most honest opinions about your products, services, and businesses because they’re unsolicited.

-But, with the help of machine learning software, you can wade through all that data in minutes, to analyze individual emotions and overall public sentiment on every social platform.
+With the help of sentiment analysis software, you can wade through all that data in minutes, to analyze individual emotions and overall public sentiment on every social platform.

 Sentiment analysis can read beyond simple definition to detect sarcasm, read common chat acronyms (lol, rofl, etc.), and correct for common mistakes like misused and misspelled words.